TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

     But PHP is released every year.
 The version constraints are already defined in `composer.json`.
     Hmm, how could we use this knowledge to provide a list of PHP version for a dynamic matrix?

-tweet: "New Post on #php 🐘 blog: How to make a Dynamic PHP Version Matrix in GitHub Actions"
-tweet_image: "/assets/images/posts/2020/php-json-useless.png"

 deprecated_since: "September 2022"
 deprecated_message: |